Numbers

 r&d

-The path of a drug from a molecule to market entry takes up to 6 years.
-Early development of development of a single molecule takes 1-2 years.
-Furthermore, on average only 10 out of 100 hypotheses of molecules make it to market.
+The journey of a medicine from molecule to market can take up to ten years.
+Early development of a single molecule lasts from one to two years, and on average only ten out of one hundred researched molecules reach the market.